 Anthropology is a vital and growing field, with a growing number of undergraduate anthropology majors and predictions of 19% job growth in anthropology by 2022.
 Working closely with anthropology professors, Hartwick Anthropology students do innovative research and internships in preparation for a wide range of careers--see the Anthropology Student Outcomes for a sample of exciting experiences.
 Hartwick College Anthropology helps students learn how to think, how to apply their knowledge, and how to make an impact on the world.
 Apply now!

-- Resources.
+Resources.
 Hartwick is a great place to do anthropology.
-The department is conveniently located in Yager Hall, the heart of Hartwick campus life, and is just steps away from the Library and the Yager Museum of Art & Culture.
+The department is conveniently located in Yager Hall, the heart of Hartwick campus life, just steps away from the Library and the Yager Museum of Art & Culture.
 You'll get to use our anthropology research lab.
-You can do archaeology at a Pine Lake Summer Field School and interact with anthropology majors from SUNY-Oneonta.
+You can do archaeology at a Pine Lake Summer Field School and meet anthropology majors from SUNY-Oneonta.
 With two thriving anthropology departments in the same town, Oneonta has one of the highest per capita populations of anthropologists in the world!
 See Resources and Opportunities.

-- Study Abroad.
+Study Abroad.
 Anthropology faculty run amazing J-Term experiences, and because faculty have active fieldwork research agendas, you can take advantage of unique Hartwick College study-scholarship opportunities.
 Since many anthropologists got their start from semester or year-long study abroad, you can find a suitable program for immersion in another society.
-See Off-Campus Study for more information.
+See Off-Campus Study.

 Contact: Department Chair, David Anthony: 607-431-4862